Depo-Provera; Depo-SubQ Provera 104; Provera

 All injection products:

-- If you will be trying to get pregnant, it may take some time after your last dose of this drug to get pregnant.
-Talk with your doctor.
+- If your child will be trying to get pregnant, it may take some time after the last dose of this drug to get pregnant.
+Talk with the doctor.

 - Signs of liver problems like dark urine, feeling tired, not hungry, upset stomach or stomach pain, light-colored stools, throwing up, or yellow skin or eyes.